After the uprising of the 17th of June

 The Deutsche Demokratische Republik

-) was what was created when the Soviet zone of occupied Germany became its own country.
+(German Democratic Republic) was what was created in 1949 when the Soviet zone of occupied Germany became its own country.
 Accordingly, it was Commie Land

 Under considerable Soviet influence (and with a huge Soviet military presence, the Group of Soviet Forces in Germany), East Germany is best known for the massive amount of surveillance carried out on its citizens by its Secret Police